 ABS – Anti-Lock Brake

-There’s a common misconception that anti-lock brakes (ABS) only help you stop faster.
+There is a common misconception that anti-lock brakes (ABS) only help you stop faster.
 That is not always the case on loose gravel or snowy surfaces.
-Anti-lock brakes, in fact, are also designed to help you maintain control of your vehicle in an emergency braking situation.
+But, anti-lock brakes will help you maintain control of your vehicle in emergency braking situations.

 The ABS modulates your brakes on and off as many as 15 times a second.
-This keeps your wheels from locking up while providing the greatest amount of braking possible.
+The modulation prevents the wheels from locking up while providing the most significant amount of braking possible.
 You are better able to steer your vehicle and maintain control.
-People often talk about the 3 S’s of ABS: Stomp – Stay – Steer.
-Stomp on the brake, Stay on the brake and Steer normally.
+People often talk about the “3 S’s” of ABS: Stomp – Stay – Steer.
+Stomp on the brake, Stay on the brake, and Steer normally.

 Modern ABS utilizes a computer to receive information from sensors and control the anti-lock brakes.
-There are wheel speed sensors at each wheel reporting back to the computer, which can then decide when to activate the anti-lock brakes on the wheel or wheels in need.
+There are wheel speed sensors at each wheel reporting back to the computer, deciding when to activate the anti-lock brakes on the wheel or wheels in need.

 So what affects how well the ABS works?
-First, the condition of your brakes: If your brakes are worn or not working properly, the ABS will not be able to work as effectively.
-A brake inspection at Corny’s will let you know if your brakes are in good condition, If there are mechanical brake problems, or your brake fluid and power brake system are in need of service.
+First, your brakes’ condition: If your brakes are worn or not working correctly, the ABS will not perform as effectively.
+A brake inspection at Corny’s will let you know if your brakes are in good condition, have mechanical brake problems, or brake fluid and power brake system require service.

-We tend to ignore brake fluid condition, but Proper brake fluid maintenance helps keep the expensive brake control module in good working order.
-There can also be problems with the various sensors and the wiring that sends the messages to and from the computer.
-And, of course, your tires need to be in good condition in order to have enough traction to start, stop and steer.
-Worn tires are a big problem for ABS and stability control systems.
+We tend to ignore brake fluid condition, but proper brake fluid maintenance helps keep expensive brake control modules in good working order.
+There can be problems with the various sensors and wiring that send the messages to and from the computer.

-The ABS is also the foundation of stability control systems, providing the information needed for stability control as well as to strategically brake a wheel when needed, So making sure your ABS is working well is very important.
+The ABS is also the foundation of stability control systems, providing the information needed for stability control and strategically braking a wheel when needed.

-Also, the rolling diameter of your tires is one of the factors on which the computer uses to base anti-lock decisions.
-If you buy tires that are more than 3% larger or smaller than the tires that were installed at the factory, the ABS and stability control systems will not work properly.
-The pros at Corny’s Sales & Service Inc may be to recalibrate the computer (if the factory permits the setting to be changed) for the new tire size so that the systems have the correct information to match the programming to work effectively.
+The tires rolling diameter is also one of the factors on which the computer uses to base anti-lock decisions.
+If you install tires that are more than 3% larger or smaller than the tires installed at the factory, the ABS and stability control systems will not work correctly.
+The pros at Corny’s Sales & Service Inc may be able to recalibrate the computer (if the factory permits the setting to be changed) for the new tire size.
+The systems must have the correct information to match the programming to work effectively.

 When you start your vehicle, the ABS light will briefly illuminate on the dashboard.
 If the system detects a problem with itself, the light will stay on.
 That is your cue to take your vehicle to Corny’s Sales & Service Inc for an inspection to determine the problem.

-Our article was written by NAPA Auto Parts distribute to our customers.
-Thank You NAPA
+NAPA Auto Parts wrote our article to distribute to our customers.